EGI-Federation/documentation/content/users/datahub/clients/_index.md

 Docker containers for the Oneclient are available, the existing versions can be seen on the [Oneclient docker hub](https://hub.docker.com/r/onedata/oneclient/tags).

-It\'s possible to use the most recent version by specifying the `latest` tag.
+It's possible to use the most recent version by specifying the `latest` tag.
 We also recommend using the same version as shown on the Onezone and Oneprovider pages.